Moms for Liberty

-Moms for Liberty is an American conservative 501(c)(4) nonprofit organization that claims to advocate for parental rights in schools.
-The organization has campaigned against COVID-19 restrictions in schools, including mask and vaccine mandates, and against school curriculums that mention LGBT rights, race, critical race theory, and discrimination, and multiple chapters have also campaigned to ban from school libraries books that address gender and sexuality issues.
-Moms for Liberty has been likened to the Tea Party movement and the Moral Majority organization.
+Moms for Liberty is an American political organization that advocates against school curricula that mention LGBTQ rights, race and ethnicity, critical race theory, and discrimination.
+Multiple chapters have also campaigned to ban books that address gender and sexuality from school libraries.
+Founded in January 2021, the group began by campaigning against COVID-19 responses in schools such as mask and vaccine mandates.
+Moms for Liberty is influential within the Republican Party.

-Moms for Liberty has been criticized for harassment from its members, deepening divisions among parents, making it more challenging for school officials to educate students, and having close ties to the Republican Party rather than being a genuine grassroots effort.
-Many have classified the group to be extremist and it has also been designated as a hate group.
+Moms for Liberty has been variously described as a conservative, populist, reactionary, extremist, and far-right group.
+The group has been criticized for harassment, for deepening divisions among parents, for making students' education more difficult, and for having close ties to the Republican Party rather than being a genuine grassroots effort.

 Founding and structure

-Moms for Liberty was co-founded on January 1, 2021, in Florida by former school board members Tina Descovich and Tiffany Justice, and by then-current school board member Bridget Ziegler.
-Ziegler has since left the organization.
+Moms for Liberty was co-founded in Florida on January 1, 2021, by former school board members Tina Descovich and Tiffany Justice, and by then-current school board member Bridget Ziegler, the wife of Florida Republican Party Chairman Christian Ziegler.
+In spring 2021, Christian Ziegler was removed from his position in the party because of a sexual assault allegation.
 Republican activist and campaign consultant Marie Rogerson is the third-leading member of Moms for Liberty.
 Descovich receives a stipend as Moms for Liberty's executive director.

-Descovich conceived of the organization in the fall of 2020, after losing a seat she had held on the Brevard County school board in Florida in a primary by nearly 10 percentage points to former district employee Jennifer Jenkins, who campaigned against Descovich's opposition to mask mandates during the COVID-19 pandemic and teacher raises.
+Descovich conceived of the organization in the fall of 2020, after losing a seat she had held on the Brevard County school board in a primary to former district employee Jennifer Jenkins, who campaigned against Descovich's opposition to mask mandates during the COVID-19 pandemic and teacher raises.
 Voter turnout was higher among Republicans than Democrats county-wide.

-The organization's website was registered in late 2020.

-As of their first national gathering in Tampa, Florida on July 14—17, 2022, Moms for Liberty claimed to have 195 chapters in 37 states and nearly 100,000 members.
+As of their first national gathering in Tampa, Florida, on July 14–17, 2022, Moms for Liberty said they had 195 chapters in 37 states and nearly 100,000 members.
+In June 2023, it said that it had 245 chapters in 45 states and a membership of more than 115,000.
+As of July 2023, the organization has 285 chapters in 45 states.